Start typing & press "Enter" or "ESC" to close

 Museums & Galleries of NSW is supported by the NSW Government through Create NSW.

-Museums & Galleries of NSW acknowledges the Gadigal people of the Eora Nation and all the other Traditional Custodians of the lands on which we live and work.
-We pay respect to them as First Nations people with a continuing connection to land, place, waters and community.
+We acknowledge the Gadigal and other Traditional Custodians of the lands on which we live and work.
+We pay respect to their Elders’ past and present and extend that respect to all First Nations peoples as knowledge holders with continuing connections to land, place, waters and community.

 Connect with us